shader-slang/shader-slang.github.io/docs/compilation-api.md

 Features Accessible Through Additional Interfaces
 -------------------------------------------------

-Some Slang API features are inaccessible using only the basic IModule and IComponentType COM pointers that we've used so far.
+Some Slang API features are inaccessible using only the basic `IModule` and `IComponentType` COM pointers that we've used so far.
 Getting access to additional features can require querying objects for additional interfaces.
-COM users will be familiar with the process.
+Experienced COM users will be familiar with the process.

-Let's say there a `ISample` interface declared in `slang.h` with a method of interest, `InterestingModuleMethod()`.
+Let's say there is an `ISample` interface declared in `slang.h` with a method of interest, `InterestingModuleMethod()`.
 Though `InterestingModuleMethod()` operates on a Module internal to Slang, in order to call it, you need to ask Slang for an `ISample` pointer for the `IModule` that you have.

 ```cpp
    // Assume `mymodule` is a ComPtr<IModule> acquired from an earlier step.